xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 caffeinate xpm run build-develop --config darwin-x64 -C ~/Work/arm-none-eabi-gcc-xpack.git
 ```

-About 1h30 later, the output of the build script is a compressed
+About 60 minutes later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console